 - Any form of substance that physically or mentally impairs the normal functioning of a person

 A period of 90-days revocation of your boat operating privileges is imposed if you’re found to BUI while operating your vessel.
-The possibility of paying a stiff fine of $2,100 or imprisonment for a year can be imposed as well.
+The possibility of paying a stiff fine of $2,100 or imprisonment for a year can also be imposed.

 A second BUI offense will revoke your operating privileges for a year.
-The fine is steeper at $5,100 along with possible imprisonment for a year or 30 days community service at the minimum.
+The fine is steeper at $5,100, along with possible imprisonment for a year or 30 days of community service at the minimum.

 Boat Safety Rules in Alabama